Qian-Cheng-nju/Qian-Cheng-nju.github.io/_pages/about.md

 ## Research Interests

-My primary research area is **Formal Methods on Real-World Systems**.
+My primary research area is **formal methods for real-world systems**, especially model checking and specification-driven assurance.
+I am also exploring how **generative AI** can help create and refine formal specifications for complex computer systems.
 I am particularly interested in:
-- [Research interest 1 - placeholder]
+- Model checking and verification for large, evolving systems
-- [Research interest 2 - placeholder]
+- AI-assisted authoring and maintenance of formal specifications
-- [Research interest 3 - placeholder]
+- Generative AI techniques that bridge software engineering and formal methods

 ## Education